dotnet/docs-maui/docs/data-cloud/local-web-services.md

 #### Create a network security configuration file

 A network security configuration file can be created by adding a new XML file named *network_security_config.xml* to the *Platforms\Android\Resources\xml* folder in your .NET MAUI app project.
-The XML file should specify the following configuration, which enables cleartext network traffic on the specified domain:
+The XML file should specify the following configuration, which enables cleartext network traffic on the `localhost` domain:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>